Shashank280804/AeroReserve/README.md

 - **City Management:** Manage city records to associate with airports and flights.
 - **User Authentication & Authorization:** Secure user login using bcryptjs for password hashing and JWT for token-based authentication.
 - **Real-time Updates:** Instant notifications and updates for flight status using Socket.io.
-- **Data Visualization:** Integrated graphs and charts for visual representation of flight data.

 ## Tech Stack